You are here

 Biographical Directory of Article III Federal Judges: About the Directory

-While all judges included in the Biographical Directory served on at least one court encompassed by the description above, some performed additional federal judicial service.
-The biographies of these judges refer to service on the courts referenced above as “Primary Federal Judicial Service” and service in other positions as “Additional Federal Judicial Service.”
-The latter category includes a wide variety of offices, such as judge of a territorial court; judge of a special court such as the Foreign Intelligence Surveillance Court; U.S. bankruptcy judge; U.S. magistrate judge; judge of a military court; and many others.
+While all judges included in the Biographical Directory served on at least one court encompassed by the description above, some performed additional federal judicial service, listed in the biographies under the heading “Other Federal Judicial Service.”
+This category includes a wide variety of offices, such as judge of a territorial court; judge of a special court such as the Foreign Intelligence Surveillance Court; U.S. bankruptcy judge; U.S. magistrate judge; judge of a military court; and many others.
 These additional positions vary widely with respect to the method of appointment, the scope of jurisdiction and judicial duties, and the length of the term of office.
 The only factor common to all is the positon’s creation or authorization by the U.S. Congress.

 The biographical directory also contains limited personal data to identify the judges.
 A brief resume of education and professional career provides background for the judge's judicial career.
 The resumes are derived from sources that are available to the public, although no other source provides the complete record of the judges' nomination, Senate confirmation, and service on the federal courts.